MaxwellGao/Dental_Anatomy_JPEG/README.md

 # Dental_Anatomy_JPEG
-this is my abstract of Dental Anatomy
+This is my abstract of Dental Anatomy, I only import JPEG Format of my motes, maybe the coming future, I will import my handwriting abstract from my knowledge.